skywarth/laravel-config-mapper/README.md

 If the chosen file doesn't exist, the command will ask you if you'd like it to be created.

-#### 3. "Update configs to replace 'automap' values with corresponding env keys, then add mapped keys to file"
+#### <a name='map-env-keys-command-update-config'></a> 3.
+"Update configs to replace 'automap' values with corresponding env keys, then add mapped keys to file"

 This option allows you to be completely independent of config mapper library.
 It replaces any `'automap'` value placed in configs with appropriate mapped env keys.
-After that, it'll continue with the same procedure as ["Add mapped env keys to file"](#add-mapped-env-keys-to-file).
+After that, it'll continue with the same procedure as ["Add mapped env keys to file"](#map-env-keys-command-add-mapped-env-keys-to-file).

 Recalling [example](#sample-application-of-automap), running [command](#publish-env-keys-command) with this choice will produce these changes: